 I am an Assistant Professor at American University (AU)’s School of International Service (SIS) and the 2015 SIS Scholar-Teacher of the Year awardee.
 Foreign Policy currently ranks SIS 8th globally for its M.A. programs, 9th nationally for its undergraduate curriculum, and 22nd globally for its Doctorate in International Relations.
-I am chairing the doctoral concentration in Development Studies and teach a variety of courses at the undergraduate, Master’s and doctoral levels.
-Since April 2010, I have also been serving as one of three Directors of the Development Geographies Specialty Group of the American Association of Geographers (AAG) for over five years and, since April 2015, have also assumed the South Asia Directorship for the AAG’s Asian Geography Specialty Group.
+I am chairing the doctoral concentration in Development Studies and teach a variety of courses at the undergraduate and Master’s levels, as well as a doctoral seminar on Policy Analysis.
+I have been serving as one of three Directors of the Development Geographies Specialty Group of the American Association of Geographers (AAG) for over five years and, since April 2015, have also assumed the South Asia Directorship for the AAG’s Asian Geography Specialty Group.

 I graduated from the London School of Economics and Political Science with an MSc (Distinction, Best Performance Prize) in Development Management in 2003 and a PhD in Development Studies in 2008.
 My doctoral supervisor was Professor Jo Beall, who has since moved on to an executive position at the British Council.
 My examiners were Jonathan Goodhand (Department of Development Studies, School of Oriental and African Studies) and Jennifer Robinson (Department of Geography, University College London).